-Erik Killmonger, (The movie’s villain) takes the top of the MCU’s villain list.
-He drives the second half of the movie and gives the entire movie its charisma.
-His backstory (though cliché) highlighted a major issue in Wakanda.
-And although his ideas are vengeance driven and short-sighted, his determination and emotional pain were so well presented, I almost sided with him.
+Killmonger’s backstory (though cliché) highlighted significant issues in Wakanda.
+And although his ideas were short-sighted, his determination and emotional pain were so well presented, I almost sided with him.

-Black Panther is a wonderful movie that has opened the Marvel Cinematic Universe to endless possibilities, with its amazing scenes and concepts.
+Black Panther is a beautiful movie that has opened the Marvel Cinematic Universe to endless possibilities, with its amazing concepts.